FaceResearch/FaceResearch.github.io/index.md

 ## Participate in online experiments!

-We are currently looking for participants for several undergrad dissertation projects:
+We are currently looking for participants for several undergrad dissertation projects undertaken as part of a BSc (Hons) in Psychology at the University of the West of England, Bristol.
+If you're interested in taking part, please click the title of the study to start participating!

 ### Impression Formation

 #### [Impression formation and trust](https://uwe.eu.qualtrics.com/jfe/form/SV_cvRR6hJqLYFnuLA)

-**Perk**: You have the choice to enter into a raffle for a **£50 Amazon Voucher** for taking part!
+*You have the choice to enter into a raffle for a **£50 Amazon Voucher** for taking part!*

-Current research suggests that social judgments can be made from faces within an extremely short time (100 ms), and that humans can infer these characteristics without much mental effort.
-Here, we are interested in how judgments we make from faces interact with information about people’s behaviour in forming perceptions of trust.
+Current research suggests that social judgments can be made from faces within an extremely short time and often without much mental effort.
+Here, we are interested in how judgments interact with information about people’s behaviour in forming perceptions of trust.

 - **Type**: Implicit Association Task, Rating
 - **Length**: <60 mins